TheWhiteTower16/web-search-agent/README.md

 # AI Search Agent

-Welcome to the **AI Search Agent** repository!
-This project is designed to provide an intelligent search agent leveraging the new DeepSeek models to efficiently navigate and solve complex search problems.
+Welcome to this **AI Search Agent**!
+This project is designed to provide an intelligent search agent leveraging the new DeepSeek models to efficiently navigate the internet and retrieve the best results.